 16- Fail Fail 28 29 Work well below the standard required for a postgraduate Masters or Diploma, which is inadequate and does not demonstrate basic awareness of the subject and is deficient in understanding or relevance, weak in execution and/or in presentation.
 Incomplete or largely irrelevant answer to question and does not demonstrate basic awareness of the subject and.
 Very little understanding and considerable confusion/inaccuracies, although some attempt made.
 Little relevance to taught material or discussion of key theories, principles, techniques or evidence.
 Range and use of material are lacking or not relevant to Fail 25 the question and/or of very poor quality.
 Uncritical and descriptive, with some sections being highly derivative.
-Poor structure and argumentation.
+3. Poor structure and argumentation.
 Argument is poorly focused/irrelevant and/or incoherent throughout lacking independent thought, originality and includes unsubstantiated arguments.
-Shows substantial problems in writing style, grammar and spelling, with many errors.
+4. Shows substantial problems in writing style, grammar and spelling, with many errors.
 Referencing lacking or inadequate, not in line with your student handbook.
 Uses inappropriate presentation skills including the poor use of IT and other resources.
-Fail 22 1-15 Poor Fail Fail 15 Work that is profoundly inadequate in quantity and quality.1.
+Fail 22 1-15 Poor Fail Fail 15 Work that is profoundly inadequate in quantity and quality.
 Incomplete, brief and wholly irrelevant answer to question/task.
 No understanding of the issues and little attempt made to address them.
-No relevance to taught material, principles, theories, techniques or evidence.2.
-Literature/data/evidence are highly irrelevant to the attempt made to address them.
 No relevance to taught material, principles, theories, techniques or evidence.
-Fail 5 0 attempt made to address them.
-No relevance to taught material, principles, theories, techniques or evidence.
-2. Literature/data/evidence are highly irrelevant to the task/question or of extremely poor quality.
+Literature/data/evidence are highly irrelevant to the task/question or of extremely poor quality.
 No critical analysis, although may regurgitate material that lacks relevance.
 3. Very poor structure/organisation.
 Lacks any argument, use of evidence or clear focus and misrepresentative of the evidence illustrating a failure to demonstrate understanding of material.
 4. Shows substantial problems in writing style, grammar and spelling, with many errors.
 Referencing lacking or inadequate, not in line with your student handbook.
-Uses inappropriate presentation skills that are incoherent including the mis-use of IT and other Fail 5 work of no merit.
+Uses inappropriate presentation skills that are incoherent including the mis-use of IT and other resources.
+Fail 5 0 Zero Fail 0 Absent, work not submitted or unacceptable performance, work of no merit.